Contributing to HADDOCK3

 git checkout -b <new_branch_name>

-)Develop your code and tests:
+)Develop your code:

 HADDOCK3 source is in